 According to the law, it is a rifle or shotgun in those configurations, so don't add the former without the latter due to reasons indicated in the thing about AR-15 pistols.

 During an episode of his series Lock and Load, R. Lee Ermey showed why standard shooting positions are standard.
-While test firing a .44 Magnum, he was nearly knocked to he floor by the recoil.
+While test firing a .44 Magnum, he was nearly knocked to the floor by the recoil.
 He then was shown saying he didn't want to shoot it again.
-This being the same person who had picked up and fired a crew served machine gun in his arms to prove it could be done.
+This is the same person who had picked up and fired a crew served machine gun in his arms to prove it could be done.
 Hand cannon indeed.

 The current record-holder (according to the manufacturer) for most powerful production (see the Pfeifer Zeliska, above) hand-cannon is the Smith & Wesson Model 500, a 5-shot revolver with an 8-3/8" barrel (15 inches long in total) that weighs six pounds empty.
 In a demonstration on Spike TV's Manswers, the .357 Magnum blew a chunk out of a watermelon; the .44 Magnum took off the lower three-quarters; and the Model 500 exploded it.
 Due to a compensator on the barrel, however, its recoil is actually less than the .44 Magnum — though that's not saying much.